Causes of Early Onset Scoliosis

 - Idiopathic Scoliosis

-- Patients with idiopathic scoliosis have scoliosis without any of the other conditions discussed above.
-The cause of scoliosis in this group remains unclear.
+- Patients with Idiopathic Scoliosis have scoliosis without any of the other conditions discussed above.
+At this time the etiology of scoliosis is in this group remains unclear.
 This is one of the most common forms of scoliosis in early onset scoliosis.
 If the child is diagnosed between birth and age 3, he/she is sub-classified as having infantile idiopathic scoliosis.
-If the child is diagnosed between 3 and 10, he/she is considered to have juvenile idiopathic scoliosis.
-Without treatment, the curvature has a very high chance of progressing and worsening .
-Untreated infantile idiopathic scoliosis patients will typically have a shorter life span and this is likely due to their spine curvature restricting lung development and function (breathing).
+If the child is diagnosed between 3 and 10, he/she considered to have juvenile idiopathic scoliosis.
+Without treatment, these conditions have a very high chance of progressing and worsening .
+Untreated infantile idiopathic scoliosis patients will typically have a shorter life span and this is likely due to their deformed spines’ detrimental impact on lung development and function.
 Fortunately, idiopathic scoliosis seems to respond better to treatment than other forms of scoliosis and the chances of complications with treatment seem to be lower.